vodori/missing/readme.md

 #### Preemptables

-Sometimes you want to bail on further computation if you happen to discover a result early but you don't want to restructuring your code to plan for the early termination.
+Sometimes you want to bail on further computation if you happen to discover a result early but you don't want to restructure your code to plan for the early termination.
 Preemptables offer a generic solution to this problem by utilizing exceptions as a pseudo-continuation.